parseablehq/parseable/README.md

   <a href="https://demo.parseable.io" target="_blank">Live Demo</a>
 </h4>

-## Why Parseable?
+## Why?

-Parseable started because of _missing_ case of developer friendly, event & log storage platform, for Kubernetes.
-As SREs, DevOps folks deploy and manage more and more cloud native applications, there is a clear gap today for a developer friendly, cloud native event & log observability platform.
-Parseable is built to solve this problem.
+As SREs, DevOps deploy and manage more and more cloud native applications, there is a glaring gap in the ecosystem for a developer friendly, cloud native, event & log observability platform.
+We faced this issue first hand.
+During our discussions, we've also seen several large scale, production grade Kubernetes users, relating to this gap.

-#### How Parseable works?

-Parseable exposes REST API to ingest and query log data.
-Under the hood, it uses Apache Arrow and Parquet to efficiently handle and compress high volume log data.
-All data is stored in S3 and can be accessed via S3 compatible API.
-Parseable also has a bundled web console to visualize and query log data.

-Parseable can be deployed in cloud and container based environments in minutes and can scale as the requirements grow.
+Parseable started because of this _missing_ case.
+We intend to enrich this ecosystem, with a developer friendly, cloud native, event & log observability platform.

 #### Key Differentiators